Kastakin/SNKRX/README.md

 [**Check it out on Steam!**](https://store.steampowered.com/app/915310/SNKRX/)

+### Modifications to the original version

+- no Steam dependency
+- no love binaries included

+The original version can be found here: https://github.com/a327ex/SNKRX

 ### Running

-Download this repository, `cd` into it and then run `engine/love/love.exe --console .`.
-You need to have Steam up to run it successfully.
+Download this repository, `cd` into it and then run `love .` Enjoy!

 ### LICENSE